Bedrock-OSS/bedrock-wiki/docs/blocks/custom-glass-blocks.md

 		"description": {
 			"identifier": "wiki:custom_vertical_connecting_glass",
 			"properties": {
-				//properties needed for connected textures
+				//properties needed for connected textures, also contols up and down culling "wiki:connected_state": [
-				"wiki:connected_state": [
 					0,
 					1,
 					2,
 					3
 				],
-				//properties to remove culling
+				//properties to remove culling, depending on the direction in which a block is placed "wiki:north": [
-				"wiki:north": [
 					0,
 					1